 Zlatan Ibrahimović Net Worth: Zlatan Ibrahimović is a Swedish professional football player who has a net worth of $190 million.
 Ibrahimović is widely regarded as one of the best strikers of all time.
-He is one of the most decorated active footballers in the world, having won 31 trophies in his career.
+He is one of the most decorated active footballers in the world.

 Career: Ibrahimović signed with Malmö in 1999.
 He transferred to Ajax in 2001.
 He won the Eredivisie title with the club in 2001-2002 and scored four times in the Champions League before Ajax was knocked out by A.C.
 Milan.
 In 2004, his tally against NAC earned "Goal of the Year" honors.
 He was moved to Juventus later that year after accusations from his teammate Rafael van der Vaart that Ibrahimović hurt him on purpose.
 While with Juventus, he was awarded the Guldbollen, an honor given to the Swedish football player of the year.
 Ibrahimović would go on to play with Internazionale, Barcelona, A.C.
 Milan, and Paris Saint-Germain.
 He is part of the Swedish national team, rejecting the opportunity to play for Croatia and Bosnia and Herzegovina.
 Ibrahimović has played in several World Cup qualifiers and was named captain of the national team in 2012.
 Sweden failed to qualify for the 2014 FIFA World Cup.

-Ibrahimović is one of ten players to have made 100 or more appearances for the Swedish national team, over a 15-year international career.
+Ibrahimović is one of 10 players to have made 100 or more appearances for the Swedish national team.
 He is the country's all-time leading goalscorer with 62 goals.

 On October 8, 2019, a statue of Ibrahimović was unveiled in his hometown, outside Malmö's Stadion.
 The statue is 8 feet 9 inches tall and weighs almost 1,100 pounds.